First recorded (as “Sentimental Reasons”) by Deek Watson & His Brown Dots (1945).

 Hit version by Linda Ronstadt (US #31/C&W #46/CAN #9 1977), Terri Clark (C&W #5/CAN #1 1996).

 From the wiki: “‘Poor Poor Pitiful Me’ was written and first recorded by Warren Zevon (with backing vocals by Lindsey Buckingham).
 In keeping with Zevon’s sardonic lyrical style, the song’s verses deal with a failed suicide, domestic abuse, and a brush with sadomasochism.
-(It is reputed to be a friendly swipe at Jackson Browne, whose songs (such as ‘Here Come Those Tears Again'” and ‘Sleeps Dark and Silent Gate’) could be quite dark.
+(It is reputed to be a friendly swipe by Zevon at Jackson Browne, whose songs – such as ‘Here Come Those Tears Again'” and ‘Sleeps Dark and Silent Gate’ – could be dark and wallowing in pity.)